Particle3D ― We Print Bone™

-Particle3D is driven by a strong team of ambitious, innovative and talented people with extensive experience within life sciences, technology and business development.
+Particle3D is driven by a strong team of ambitious and innovative people who have extensive experience within life sciences, technology, and business development.

 I am very pleased to see the development and execution of our corporate strategy advancing.
 In addition to the company’s finalization of the development and registration of the innovative 3D printed customized bone implants, we intend to devote significant time and effort to pursuing global opportunities in offering 3D printed implants for different indications with the possibility of adding slowly released medication, such as antibiotics, which we belive offers tremendous opportunities for patients and health care providers.Thea Wulff Olesen

 Read our latest news, updates, and blog posts

 Every patient is unique.
 Therefore, their treatment should be too Reconstruction of facial bones presents a common challenge in surgery.
 Especially, when larger volumes of bone have been removed or destroyed due to tumors, infections, congenital bone defects, or...

 Biomaterials, titanium or polymers?
 A wide range of metal-, plastic- and biomaterials are used to repair and replace damaged bone today.
 However, no type of implant is currently able to meet all clinical needs, and the question of which material is most suitable for...